 Sources: U.S. Censuses of the Population and March Current Population Surveys.
 Sample includes all workers between the ages of 18 and 64 except students, unpaid family workers, self-employed workers, and members of the armed forces.
-The 1370 Current Population Survey did not identify Hispanics.
-The 1989 CPS figure for whites, thus, includes Hispanics.
-Data from the 1971 CPS, which does permit the exclusion of Hispanics, are shown for comparison.

-adjusted for inflation) hourly wages of black women, white women, black men, and white men.
+The 1970 Current Population Survey did not identify Hispanics.
+The 1969 CPS figure for whites, thus, includes Hispanics.
+Data from the 1971 adjusted for inflation) hourly wages of black women, white women, black men, and white men.
 During this period, black women's wages grew at an average rate of 44.7 percent per decade.
 This figure is much higher than the 33.4 percent growth rate experienced by black men, whose wages grew at the next fastest pace.
 White women and white men each experienced average decennial growth rates of around 20 percent.